Our Mission

 History of the Museum of Peoples and Cultures

-The museum has continued to grow and improve over the years.
-Recent awards include a State Certificate Award for Excellence in All Areas of Museum Operations as well as the 2011 Award of Merit from the American Association for State and Local History.
-Since 2000, the MPC has received over $250,000 in Federal and State grants for various research projects.
-In the same time period, $1.5 million in object and cash donations have significantly increased the quality of the collections.
+The museum has continued to grow and improve over the years, earning recognition for its excellence.
+Recent honors include a State Certificate Award for Excellence in All Areas of Museum Operations and the 2011 Award of Merit from the American Association for State and Local History.
+Since 2000, the Museum of Peoples and Cultures (MPC) has received more than $250,000 in federal and state research grants, along with $1.5 million in object and cash donations that have greatly enhanced its collections.
+All MPC exhibits are designed and installed by students in BYU’s Museum Certificate Program.
+Public programs—such as our popular date nights and Family Home Evening events—are also created and led by student employees and volunteers.

 Allen Hall Building History